len06/Spotify_Streams_2024_EDA/README.md

 ## 📊 Key Findings

-- Cover of songs takes the first 2 spots of the top 5 most streamed songs for Spotify
+- The cover of songs takes the first 2 spots of the top 5 most-streamed songs for Spotify
 - The majority of the top 100 songs on Spotify in 2024 are non-explicit songs (74%)
 - The distribution of views on platforms such as TikTok and YouTube is skewed heavily to the right due to extremely large outliers